HanoverStatsLabs/resources/labs/Lab2Instructions.md

 favstats(~female, data=counties)
 ```

 7. Describe the distribution in plain English.
-Include a discussion of the range, shape and center.
+Include a discussion of the range, shape (number of modes, skewness) and center.

 \vfill